 Similarly, after your petition is filed, you must complete a debtor education course designed to teach you how to responsibly budget your income and manage your finances after bankruptcy.

 Preparing and filing a Chapter 7 bankruptcy petition in federal bankruptcy court is a detail-oriented, extensive process.
 The paperwork is usually 50+ pages in length.
-At Caplan & Associates, we make sure your petition is properly prepared and submitted and includes all of the necessary information including:
+At Caplan Bankruptcy and Family Law Firm, we make sure your petition is properly prepared and submitted and includes all of the necessary information including:

 In a chapter 13 petition, you will provide the court with a monthly budget that itemizes your necessary expenses.
 You will then propose a plan to repay your secured creditors in full while paying as much as you can afford to unsecured creditors.
 Your proposed monthly plan payment is generally the difference between your monthly income and your monthly expenses.